LiJ2021/WeatherApp/readme.md

 to run the application:

- I opened the weatherapp folder in VSCode, opened a terminal within the program,  ran nodemon weather.js, and then, from the web browser, typed localhost: 1122.
+ I opened the weatherapp folder in VSCode, opened a terminal within the program,  ran nodemon weather.js, and then, in the web browser, typed localhost: 1122.